Opinion | What’s at stake in Georgia? Nothing less than democracy itself.

 Or as Sen. Marco Rubio (Fla.) said while campaigning for Loeffler and Sen. David Perdue, a vote for Democrats is a vote for “people that are crazy” who want to undermine the ability of “normal people” to “own a home and raise their family in a safe community and retire with dignity” and “give their children a chance at a better life.”

 For the record, Warnock and Jon Ossoff, Perdue’s challenger, are not actually running on a platform of making your community less safe and giving your children a worse life.
-And if the Senate is in Democratic hands, the legislation it produces will be a product not of “the radical left” but of no one so much as Sen. Joe Manchin, whose conservative views will have to be catered to on every bill Democrats want to pass.
+And if the Senate is in Democratic hands, the legislation it produces would be a product not of “the radical left” but of no one so much as Sen. Joe Manchin, whose conservative views would have to be catered to on every bill Democrats want to pass.

-So let’s return to reality and consider what will actually happen in the two potential outcomes of these runoffs.
+So let’s return to reality and consider what could actually happen in the two potential outcomes of these runoffs.

 If Democrats take both seats, they win control of the Senate.
-Even though the split will be 50-50, the 50 Democrats will represent 41 million more Americans than the 50 Republicans.
+Even though the split would be 50-50, the 50 Democrats would represent 41 million more Americans than the 50 Republicans.

-President Biden — who was elected by a margin that will probably rise to 6 or 7 million votes once the counting is done — will send his nominees for Cabinet and sub-Cabinet positions to the Senate for confirmation.
-The nominees, who will without doubt be experienced and knowledgeable professionals, will be questioned by both parties in hearings, and then be voted on.
+President Biden — who was elected by a margin that will probably rise to 6 or 7 million votes once the counting is done — would send his nominees for Cabinet and sub-Cabinet positions to the Senate for confirmation.
+The nominees, who would no doubt be experienced and knowledgeable professionals, would be questioned by both parties in hearings, and then be voted on.

-When there are judicial vacancies at all levels of the federal courts, Biden will nominate people to fill them.
-These nominees, too, will receive hearings where their qualifications and views are explored, and then they will be voted up or down.
+When there are judicial vacancies at all levels of the federal courts, Biden would nominate people to fill them.
+These nominees, too, would receive hearings where their qualifications and views are explored, and then get voted up or down.

-Finally, Biden will submit proposals to Congress to address the country’s problems.
-They will reflect the agenda that he ran and won with, including a public health insurance option, a higher minimum wage, green infrastructure spending and much more.
+Finally, Biden would submit proposals to Congress to address the country’s problems.
+They would reflect the agenda that he ran and won with, including a public health insurance option, a higher minimum wage, green infrastructure spending and much more.

-Because Democrats will be able to lose no votes in the Senate on any bill — with unified Republican opposition a near-certainty — some of the plans Biden submits will pass as legislation, and some will not.
-The most consequential bills will receive extended debate, with hearings and floor speeches and extensive deliberation.
-Biden’s more ambitious goals, despite enjoying wide support, will likely be whittled down to pass muster with Manchin and other moderate Democrats.
+Because Democrats would be able to lose no votes in the Senate on any bill — with unified Republican opposition a near-certainty — some of the plans Biden submits would pass as legislation, and some would not.
+The most consequential bills would receive extended debate, with hearings and floor speeches and extensive deliberation.
+Biden’s more ambitious goals, despite enjoying wide support, would likely be whittled down to pass muster with Manchin and other moderate Democrats.

-That is what will happen if Democrats win these two seats.
+That is what would happen if Democrats win these two seats.
 It’s called democracy: The people vote, one side wins, the winning side does its best to implement the agenda it ran on, and then the public can judge the results.

-Now let’s consider what will happen if either Republican wins and the GOP retains control of the Senate.
+Now let’s consider what would happen if either Republican wins and the GOP retains control of the Senate.

-Biden’s Cabinet picks may be stonewalled; at the very least Republicans will drag out their confirmations for months and demand that his administration reflect their ideological perspective and not the one the voters chose.
-Majority Leader Mitch McConnell will likely shut down all judicial confirmations for four years, or as long as it takes to get another Republican president.
+Biden’s Cabinet picks may be stonewalled; at the very least Republicans would drag out their confirmations for months and demand that his administration reflect their ideological perspective and not the one the voters chose.
+Majority Leader Mitch McConnell would likely shut down all judicial confirmations for four years, or as long as it takes to get another Republican president.

-And there will be no legislation of any significance, period.
+And there would be no legislation of any significance, period.
 The policy agenda voters thought they were going to get when they chose Biden?
 Forget all of it.

 Let’s be clear about what that would represent.
 We’ve gotten so used to the idea of the opposition simply stymieing whatever the president’s party wants that we’ve lost sight of what an offense it is the basic promise of democracy.